A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Virginia

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Virginia.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 10,800jobs and more than $950 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Virginia between 2010 and 2013 will translate into 20,171 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 6,300 jobs and add more than $629 million to Gross State Product by 2014.

 In Virginia, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $815 million to Gross State Product in 2014.